 Burela is the Galician capital of the white tuna, and one of the most important in the world.
 This gastronomic jewel is an emblem and one of the symbols of identity of this fishing village.
 For this reason, it dedicates its gastronomic exaltation festival to the white tuna fair, declared of National Tourist Interest and usually held the first week of August.
 The public can taste tuna in various preparations (tapa de salpicón, grilled, stewed, in empanada...).

 Every October since 1963 is celebrated in O Grove, at the entrance of the Ría de Arosa in Pontevedra, the festival dedicated to the appreciation of Galician seafood.
 Mussels, scallops or razor clams are just some of the options prepared on site that can be tasted under tents in this gastronomic event.
-Local crafts, seafaring culture and traditional music are also very present, forming part of a varied sports and cultural program that includes seminars and exhibitions and where the Seafood Concerts stand out.
+Local crafts, seafaring culture and traditional music are also very present, taking part in a varied sports and cultural program that includes seminars and exhibitions and where the Seafood Concerts stand out.

 With 500 years of official history, Carril in Vilagarcía de Arousa boasts several generations dedicated to the sea and is recognized for the cultivation of its bivalves which are clams (japonicas, slimy and fine) and cockles.
 An art that has been commemorated with the Clam Festival for three decades, after more than four centuries of experience, and is celebrated every year in August.
 During the gastronomic festival, stands are set up to taste the clams “almejas a la marinera”, accompanied by the best Albariño wines, as well as many other activities.